rodrigomelo9/amba/amba.md

 ### Description

 A low-cost interface, optimized for minimal power consumption and reduced complexity.
 It is not pipelined and is a simple, synchronous protocol.
 Every transfer takes at least two cycles to complete.

 Main uses:
-* Low bandwidth peripherals
+* Low bandwidth/speed peripherals
 * Control/Status registers

-> Transfers are typically initiated by a bridge (Requester), and a peripheral interface (Completer) responds.
+> Transfers are initiated by a REQUESTER, and a peripheral interface (COMPLETER) responds.
 <!-- .element: style="font-size: 0.4em !important;" -->

 ----